 Oh the pain and awkwardness of breaking up!
-I so understand your question, from my professional as well as personal experience.
-Therefore I'm going to help you discover how to break up confidently in 3 clear steps with grace and compassion..
+I so understand your predicament, from my professional as well as personal experience.
+Therefore I'm going to help you discover how to break up confidently, with grace and compassion, in 3 clear steps.

 My advice on how to break up in 3 steps will help you navigate the process of ending your relationship or marriage with relative ease and grace.

-Of course, I am assuming that you are totally sure that you want to split up from your partner or spouse.
+Of course, I'm assuming that you are totally sure that you want to split up from your partner or spouse.

 If you're not sure you are doing the right thing then I recommend you do my Relationship Test.